guildxyz/guild-network/docs/validator.md

   - [ ] add the `grandpa` key
 - [ ] start your validator node
 - [ ] set your public session keys
-  - [ ] make an RPC calls to rotate your keys
+  - [ ] make an RPC call to rotate your keys
-  - [ ] set the rotated keys as your session keys
   - [ ] notify us so we can register you as a validator via the `sudo` account (this step will be replaced by governance on the mainnet)

 ## Build and run a test node locally